Jud Simons

-Judikje "Jud" Simons (20 August 1904 – 20 March 1943) was a Dutch gymnast who competed in the 1928 Summer Olympics.
+Judikje "Jud" Simons (20 August 1904 – 20 March 1943) was a Dutch Jewish gymnast who competed in the 1928 Summer Olympics.

-In 1928 she won the gold medal as member of the Dutch gymnastics team.
+In 1928 she was chosen as a reserve member of the Dutch gymnastics team and won the gold medal with her teammates.
 The team was inducted into the International Jewish Sports Hall of Fame in 1997.

 She was born in The Hague and was murdered in Sobibor extermination camp together with her husband Bernard, their five-year-old daughter Sonja and their three-year-old son Leon.